 This low frequency analog (!) to RF wireless communication is especially appropriate to characterizing and testing of your wireless device.
 How do you know that what you are testing is coming from what you are generating?
 Let's dissect that point: in your lab, can you be sure that the device is 'hearing' only your test signal?
 Are you measuring the device itself or perhaps the device from the bench across the lab?
 Or the microwave oven warming up someone's lunch, or the Bluetooth headset left 'on' in the desk drawer, or the wifi router in the lab, or a cell phone 'handshake/enumeration', or the... well, you get the point, unless we can reliably isolate all other potential signals, we cannot ever expect to test with any veracity!

-Historically, screen rooms were used to provide a clean RF environment for testing, these rooms being quite large enclosing not only the device but the entire lab bench and all equipment, including operator!
+Historically, screen rooms, also known as Faraday Cages or rooms, were used to provide a clean RF environment for testing, these rooms being quite large enclosing not only the device but the entire lab bench and all equipment, including operator!
 In the past, when RF wireless was not so ubiquitous, these large expensive screen rooms were a reasonable solution to testing, but now as virtually every enterprise finds itself involved in RF, there has to be a better way.
 Enter the benchtop RF test enclosure.
 For the vast majority of RF tests, the benchtop RF shielded test enclosure is a perfect solution.
 Its small size, vast array of I/O connector options and tight RF isolation allows one to test their device in a silent, clean RF environment, assuring that the signals being used and presented are from the device and nothing else.

 What if you have a device which generates a significant amount of heat and would cook inside an enclosure?
 We are faced with the need for allowing air to pass freely into and out of the enclosure but still need to stop any RF signals from passing.
 While simple metallic screening can be used (indeed, competitive enclosures use common window screen exclusively) JRE uses high performance mil-spec rated honeycomb hexagonal cell filters which permit smooth airflow through the filter while effectively stopping any RF penetration.